lm-sys/lm-sys.github.io/blog/2023-11-14-llm-decontaminator.md

 What's the trick behind it?
 Well, rephrasing the test set is all you need!
 We simply paraphrase a test sample or translate it into a different language.
 It turns out a 13B LLM is smart enough to "generalize" beyond such variations and reaches drastically high benchmark performance.
 So, did we just make a big breakthrough?
 Apparently, there is something wrong with our understanding of contamination.

 In this blog post, we point out why contamination is still poorly understood and how existing decontamination measures fail to capture such nuances.
-To address such risks, we propose a stronger [LLM-based decontaminator](https://github.com/lm-sys/llm-decontaminator) and apply it to real-world training datasets, revealing significant test overlap with widely used benchmarks.
+To address such risks, we propose a stronger [LLM-based decontaminator](https://github.com/lm-sys/llm-decontaminator) and apply it to real-world training datasets (e.g., the Stack, RedPajama), revealing significant test overlap with widely used benchmarks.
 For more technical details, please refer to our [paper](https://arxiv.org/pdf/2311.04850.pdf).